 MACU provides opportunities for both men and women to be involved in intercollegiate sports.
-These programs include women's volleyball, cheerleading, men's and women's golf, men's and women's basketball, men's and women's soccer, baseball, and softball.
+These programs include women's volleyball, men's and women's basketball, men's and women's soccer, baseball, and softball.
+Also MACU has ESports that participate in League of Legends, Overwatch, Rocket League, and Smash Bros.